DJ-Dingo/pibooth-date-folder/README.rst

    - under each of your original base directories.
-   - Overrides PiBooth’s in-memory `directory` to the quoted list of these new folders, writing into **all** of them.
+   - Overrides PiBooth’s in-memory directory to the quoted list of these new folders (no cfg write).

    Note: When the plugin is disabled in the Pibooth menu, it temporarily reverts to the default ``~/Pictures/pibooth`` directories in memory only (no cfg write).